Essential Tips on How to Address a Cover Letter

 What you can do for sure is to find the company’s phone number and make a call.
 This way, you can personally find out the name of the hiring manager who will read your letter for sure.

 Now, if this option wasn’t successful enough, you are left with two other ones: excluding the greeting phrase at all or using a general salutation.
 In any case, try to stay away from common cover letter greeting mistakes.

 A lot of job seekers wonder how to address a cover letter without a name.
 General cover letter greetings should be your very last option on the list.
 They are very generic and most of them do not even require knowing the person’s gender.

 According to a recent Saddleback College survey with more than 2,000 companies taking part in it, there are 4 most appropriate greetings that employers would prefer to see in the candidates’ cover letters.

 Certainly, this is not a good reason to fire the employee.
 However, you might not get a chance to attract the employer in the first place if you don’t greet them properly.

-It happens though that some of the persons’ names do not show a particular sex identity.
+It happens though that some of the persons’ names do not show a particular identity.
 In this case, instead of using gender-revealing titles, you should just use the person’s full name.
-For example, Dear Charlie Blake, Dear Jordyn Baker etc.
+For example, Dear Charlie Blake, Dear Jordyn Baker, etc.

-But again: knowing the person’s full name and the company he/she works at the moment, is enough for making a research on social media.
+But again: knowing the person’s full name and the company he/she works for at the moment, is enough for making research on social media.